Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Deep Switching State Space Model (DS M)

 It is worth mentioning that the SNLDS marginalizes the discrete latent variables using the exact posterior derived with the forward-backward algorithm, while the DS$^3$M marginalizes the discrete latent variables using the approximate posterior at each time step.
-Although the latter would introduce a slightly biased gradient estimator for the \mbox{ELBO}, it speeds up the inference by avoiding the use of the forward-backward algorithm.
-Moreover, in the SNLDS the approximate posterior for $z_t$ does not depend on $d_t$, which could lead to a severe posterior collapse problem where $d_t$ is not used at all.
-Thus an entropy regularizer has to be introduced in SNLDS to encourage an evenly distributed posterior for $d_t$.
-In contrast, our posterior for $z_t$ depends on $d_t$ and the posterior collapse problem for the discrete latent variables does not appear in our experiments.
-Lastly, the focus of SNLDS is the segmentation of time series, i.e. identify the regimes (in-sample inference), while our focus is on the prediction task too.
+One potential problem of marginalizing the discrete latent variables using the exact posterior is that the approximate posterior for $z_t$ does not depend on $d_t$ anymore.
+This could lead to a severe posterior collapse problem that $d_t$ is not used at all.
+They proposed an entropy regularizer to encourage an evenly distributed posterior for $d_t$.
+However, there is no guarantee that an evenly distributed posterior will produce a meaningful interpretation.
+In contrast, we use an approximated posterior of $z_t$ that depends on $d_t$ to form a connected inference between $z_t$ and $d_t$.
+The posterior collapse problem for the discrete latent variables does not appear in our experiments.